About OU’s Master of Arts in Education - School Counseling

-Ottawa University’s online Master of Arts in Education - School Counseling (MAE-SC) degree, offered exclusively through the university’s Arizona adult campus, helps you gain the skills needed to guide students through their formative education years.
+Ottawa University’s Master of Arts in Education - School Counseling (MAE-SC) degree, offered exclusively through the university’s Arizona adult campus, helps you gain the skills needed to guide students through their formative education years.
 The MAE-SC program prepares candidates to plan, develop, implement and evaluate comprehensive school counseling programs that are culturally sensitive while promoting the career, personal, social and academic development of children and adolescents.

 The curriculum provides in-depth, realistic strategies for working with students in a dynamic school and community environment.
 Early intervention and team consultation methods help you make a difference in the lives of students.
 The graduate program in School Counseling prepares candidates to work as competent, responsible and ethical professionals in school settings.
 The master’s degree program promotes a theory-to-application approach in understanding life span development resulting in K-12 student learning and career development.